suit-wg/manifest-spec/draft-ietf-suit-manifest-02.md

 4. Fetch payload(s)
 5. Install payload(s)

-When installation is complete, similar information can be used for validating and running images in a further three steps:
+When installation is complete, similar information can be used for validating and running images in a further 3 steps:

 6. Verify image(s)
 7. Load image(s)
 8. Run image(s)

+If verification and running is implemented in bootloader, then the

 When multiple manifests are used for an update, each manifest's steps occur in a lockstep fashion; all manifests have dependency resolution performed before any manifest performs a payload fetch, etc.

-# SUIT manifest goals
+##  SUIT Manifest goals

 The manifest described in this document is intended to meet several goals, as described below.

 1. Meet the requirements defined in {{Information}}.